Connect with others who understand.

 • “Ritalin helped me a lot, but I’ve had to give it up because it aggravates my anxiety.”

-Common side effects of methylphenidate include increased blood pressure and heart rate, stomach pains, and loss of appetite.
+Methylphenidate may cause side effects such as increased blood pressure and heart rate, nausea, stomach pains, and loss of appetite.

-To avoid dangerous drug interactions, make sure all your health care providers and your pharmacist are up to date on the medications you take — including over-the-counter remedies and nutritional supplements — for each health condition.
+To avoid dangerous drug interactions, make sure your neurology team, other health care providers, and your pharmacist are up to date on all of the medications you take.
+This includes over-the-counter remedies and nutritional supplements.

 Have you tried a stimulant for your MS fatigue?
 Did it help?
 Did you experience side effects?
 Join the conversation in the comments below or post on your Activities page.